okstate-library/docs/carpentries/semester-checklist.md

 - [ ] Set workshop dates.
   - We currently offer workshops just before and after a semester.
 We also offer a workshop during the mid-semester (Fall/Spring) break.
 - [ ] Book room for selected dates.
-  - Use [Room Bookings](https://okstate.libcal.com/booking/conference-rooms) to book room 206. for the selected dates.
+  - Use [Room Bookings](https://okstate.libcal.com/booking/conference-rooms) to book room 206. for the selected dates (max capacity is 42).
   - Workshops typically run from 8:30 a.m.–4:00 p.m.
 Be sure to pad start and end times when you book.
 - [ ] Set up workshop webpages for each workshop.
   - You will need to clone the [Carpentries Workshop Template](https://github.com/carpentries/workshop-template) into [OSU Carpentries](https://github.com/OSU-Carpentry) organizational account on GitHub.
 Be sure to follow the [directions](https://github.com/carpentries/workshop-template/blob/gh-pages/README.md) they have provided carefully. **Carpentries frequently updates the Workshop Template and instructions.
 It is important to re-clone a fresh copy of this repo each time this process is done.
 Don't be tempted to clone one of our previous workshops to avoid entering workshop details.** This often leads to errors and causes software installation instructions to fall out of date.